 Living in a house with rats didn’t phase Grandma.
 She responded to them only after I ran around screaming.
 Then she’d beat them away with a broom.
 I ran and screamed a lot.
 Rayville Elementary School was my only refuge, the only place where I didn’t worry about them.

 It turns out Grandma had more in common with rats than I knew.
 With her own litter of eight children, about half of them lived nearby, she was a mama rat.
 While male rats abandon their off spring at birth, the females, who are apparently excellent providers, care for them.
-By 1971 when Chung and I arrived in Rayville, Uncle Bill, who was Grandma’s husband, had long abandoned his litter.
+By 1971 when Chung and I arrived in Rayville, Grandma’s husband, a man I only met once, had long abandoned his litter.
 As an uneducated black woman in the South raising children in the 1950s and 1960s, Grandma had to make do.
 I never saw him nor heard anyone mention his name while I lived there.
 I didn’t even know he was still alive until years later.